 Ogden is a tiny city located in the state of Arkansas.
 With a population of 126 people and just one neighborhood, Ogden is the 319th largest community in Arkansas.

-Ogden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ogden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ogden is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Ogden who work in sales jobs (20.00%), management occupations (18.57%), and office and administrative support (14.29%).

 Ogden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Ogden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Ogden doesn't have a public transportation system that people use for their commute.

 The per capita income in Ogden in 2022 was $28,326, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,304 for a family of four.
 However, Ogden contains both very wealthy and poor people as well.